DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 The dealer’s eyes crinkled.
 “You’ll get both.”

 Jason’s headache, faint since the walk, took one small step forward and stopped.
-He catalogued the room the way he’d taught himself over the past weeks—count, name, let go; without judgment.
+He catalogued the room the way he’d taught himself over the past weeks - count, name, let go; without judgment.
 The fluorescents.
 The hum of a small fridge behind the counter.
 The off-rhythm tick of a wall clock that was trying to make its mind up about seconds.

-"Carrier chosen: counter fridge"*,* RAE said—by way of the cooler’s soft, steady vibration under the glass once, forming a sound beam only Milo could hear.
+"Carrier chosen: counter fridge"*,* RAE said - by way of the cooler’s soft, steady vibration under the glass once, forming a sound beam only Milo could hear.

 Milo angled his head a degree toward the glass, as if reading a label.